Frequently asked questions

 *Not valid for services reimbursed under Medicare, Medicaid, or similar federal or state programs.

-Before or after receiving Vectra DA, patients can contact Crescendo to see if they qualify for financial assistance.
+Before or after Vectra DA testing, patients can contact Crescendo to see if they qualify for financial assistance.
 Crescendo will mail or fax the CARE financial assistance application form or it can be downloaded here.

 How do I receive the results of a Vectra DA test?